QuantumOverture/DataScienceForHackerHub/README.md

 > The internet has a lot of data.
 Like a lot.
 What would you rather do: go through hundreds of pages of a website to get price data for houses in your city or run a script to do that work for you.
 Webscraping is just that!
 A script that asks and "cleans" data from a website(s).
 Okay now what?
 I have data.
 Big whoop.

 ## Analysis
 > Certain algorthims that can predict a lot of useful things (like machine learning algos) require a lot of data to be super effective.
 Companies pay big bucks for this.
 Imagine this: Coke wants to find what type of people acutally buy their products so they can market their products more effectively.
-They can get "trace" data from transactions or other means and run a unsupervised machine learning algorithm to segment their market audience for them!
+They can get "trace" data from transactions or other means and run an unsupervised machine learning algorithm to segment their market audience for them!

 ## Cool!
 But where do I start?
 > With the data of course(after you have formulated a problem and road map/plan)!
 Websites are one source of data.
 Telcomm data, sensor data and other sources exist as well: ripe for the taking(please don't steal data though https://towardsdatascience.com/scraping-the-internets-most-popular-websites-a4c6f0be382d)!

 ## Get to the point ya foo'
 > Okay, okay...
-So we are going to pratice getting data from a website.
+So we are going to practice getting data from a website.
 We are going find the names of the books on this fictional e-commerce website.
-Before that though: know that the web works by clients(user computer) asking for info/html/css/etc. from company coumputers(servers).
+Before that though: know that the web works by clients(users) asking for info/html/css/etc. from company coumputers(servers).
 Run this code here: https://repl.it/@IsmailDaud/BookStoreScrape#main.py
 ```
 # A library that will help us make "requests" to our target website.